Skip to main content

 If I come in with enough credits to be classified as a sophomore student, will I be able to bring a car?

 No. This policy does not consider credit hours earned but rather has to do with “freshman” admission status as defined by the University admissions policy.
 A first-year student is anyone who has graduated from high school within one calendar year.
+Freshman who graduated from high school more than one calendar year before attending the University, are eligible to submit a waiver request by contacting freshmanparking@ut.edu

 Is obtaining an off-campus job or internship grounds for an appeal?
 No. If students choose to work during their first year, the University encourages students to work on campus or obtain a job close to campus.
 Career Services is a great resource for students who are looking for employment.
 Find on-campus jobs and nearby off-campus jobs at www.ut.edu/hireut or by emailing hireut@ut.edu.

 Can I bring a car anyway and park it somewhere else?
 We ask that students comply with the spirit of this policy by not bringing cars to campus.
 There are public parking garages and lots in the surrounding downtown Tampa area where students can rent parking spaces monthly.
 However, it is the student’s responsibility to research this information, and availability is extremely limited.
-We strongly prefer students adhere to UT’s parking policy regarding first-year students.
+We strongly prefer students adhere to UTampa’s parking policy regarding first-year students.
 For more information about off-campus parking locations, visit the City of Tampa's parking webpage.

 I’m a first-year student, but I plan to live off-campus and commute.
 Can I park my car on campus?